Attention: service-driven people who want to help end homelessness

 Fundraising Coordinator – Once the prototypes have been built and tested, we will need to seek funding.
 We’d like to put together a funding plan in the meantime.

 Building Coordinator – As we start ramping up production, we’ll need someone who can coordinate the building partners, acquisition of materials and labor, and drive the construction tasks.
+Thanks to Joe for stepping up!

 Communications Coordinator – As we move forward, we need somebody to help us communicate our project progress, develop our branding, and showcasing our achievements.